pymupdf/PyMuPDF-Optional-Material/docs/page.rst

    .. method:: bound()

       Determine the rectangle (before transformation) of the page.
 Same as property :attr:`Page.rect` below.
-For PDF documents this **usually** also coincides with objects ``/MediaBox`` and ``/CropBox``, but not always.
-The best description hence is probably "``/CropBox``, transformed such that top-left coordinates are (0, 0)".
+For PDF documents this **usually** also coincides with objects */MediaBox* and */CropBox*, but not always.
+The best description hence is probably "*/CropBox*, transformed such that top-left coordinates are (0, 0)".
 Also see attributes :attr:`Page.CropBox` and :attr:`Page.MediaBox`.

       :rtype: :ref:`Rect`

    .. method:: addCaretAnnot(point)

+      *(New in version 1.16.0)*

-      .. versionadded:: 1.16.0 PDF only: Add a caret icon.
+      PDF only: Add a caret icon.
 A caret annotation is a visual symbol that indicates the presence of text edits.

       :arg point_like point: the top left point of a 20 x 20 rectangle containing the MuPDF-provided icon.